 ⚡ The Modern Way:

 HandbookHub comes with this structure pre-built.
-We automatically organize your handbook with best-practice sections, a navigable table of contents, and a clean design.
+We automatically organize your handbook with best-practice sections, a navigable table of contents, and a clean design (learn how the structure is generated).
 No need to figure it out from scratch.

 Keep it modular: Use separate pages or sections for each major topic.
 This makes updates easier and helps employees find what they need quickly.